silver-dragon/todo.txt-vim/README.markdown

 ## Release notes

+v0.7.5 Incorporates [Fievel's work](https://github.com/fievel/todo.txt-vim/commit/0863e1434e9a89ace06c4856b6cb32ba9906e3de) to make overduedates work on python3.
+I have no version of vim with python3 thus it is only tested on his side, do not hesitate to report issues.

 v0.7.4 includes the overduedate support from Guilherme Victal (see pull [request #45 on freitass version](https://github.com/freitass/todo.txt-vim/pull/45)), it highlight dates in overdue tasks as an Error.
 It depends on a